 For instance, making adjustments to meta tags, changing headers, and adding keywords are just some examples of making SEO changes to your site.
 For more examples, you can see our complete WordPress SEO guide.

-Without knowing how your SEO changes are affecting search engine rankings, you are essentially shooting in the dark.
+Without knowing how your SEO changes affect search engine rankings, you are essentially shooting in the dark.
 You won’t know whether a change in your title tag or meta tag is getting more clicks or if adding keywords did anything to improve your article’s rankings.

 Or maybe you’ve changed URLs or accidentally added a broken link.
-Doing so can cause 404 errors and hurt the credibility of your site.
+Doing so can cause 404 errors and hurt your site’s credibility.

 By tracking these changes, you can identify which SEO strategies are working well and improving your position in the search engine rankings.
 This information helps you focus your efforts on the most effective approaches.

-With that being said, let’s take a look at how to track SEO changes in WordPress.
+With that in mind, let’s take a look at how to track SEO changes in WordPress.

 Tracking SEO Changes With All in One SEO